 Recommended by Chrisoula from Travel Passionate

-The town is part of the Romanesque Route because of the number of cultural sights you can find here.
-Some of the main attractions include the Ponte de São Gonçalo, a beautiful bridge over the Tâmega River, that leads to the impressive church of São Gonçalo with the 16th-century Renaissance doorway.
+Some of the main attractions include the Ponte de São Gonçalo, a beautiful bridge over the Tâmega River that leads to the impressive church of São Gonçalo with the 16th-century Renaissance doorway.

-Other interesting sites include the baroque church of São Domingos and the municipal museum Amadeo de Souza-Cardoso that hosts contemporary exhibitions.
-You should also make a stop at Confeitaria da Ponte and definitely try the local Portuguese desserts.
+Other interesting sites include the baroque church of São Domingos and the municipal museum Amadeo de Souza-Cardoso, which hosts contemporary exhibitions.

-Lastly, if you are interested in wine the area is famous for the production of Vinho Verde.
-A nice winery nearby to visit that does wine tastings is the Quinta da Aveleda housed in a beautiful mansion.
+Lastly, if you are interested in wine, the area is famous for the production of Vinho Verde.
+A nice winery nearby to visit that does wine tastings is the Quinta da Aveleda, housed in a beautiful mansion.

 Practical information to plan your Amarante day trip from Porto